 After the MPP triple album was released, Paul, Greg, George, and David performed several gigs with various drummers and bassists.
 In an effort to increase draw at a Sportsmen’s Tavern gig, Greg and Paul performed an opening set with Dooleys’ alumnus Glenn Colton.
 This was the first time George Puleo heard Dooleys’ material and he enthusiastically encouraged Paul and Greg to move away from the relative obscurity and hard edge of MPP toward the more accessible melody and harmony of The Dooleys.

 Over the next year or so, the MPP boys recruited the multi-talented Joe Mombrea (JJ Swing, Thurman Brothers Band) who became the third voice in the band’s trademark three part harmonies along with multi-instrumentalist-producer Paul Weisenburger (Nickel City Pimp Choir) and dynamic drummer/percussionist Shannon Street (Dive House Union).
 Pictured above, from left to right, are members of what has become The Dooley Brothers Band: Joe Mombrea, George Puleo, Paul Swisher, Gregory Opalinski, Paul Weisenburger, David Kane, and Shannon Street.
-In January 2020 The Dooleys added George’s bandmates Jack Kulp (Damone Jackson Outcome) and Jim Wynne (Haiku) as bassists for large venue shows along with Imperial Brown drummer Brad Darrall.
+In January 2020 The Dooleys added George’s DJO bandmate Jack Kulp (Damone Jackson Outcome).

 George Puleo with bassist Jack Kulp